Filterless Snapshot Hyperspectral Imaging using Guided Patch Diffusion: Abstract

 \section{Abstract}

-We consider the problem of reconstructing a $H\times W\times 31$ hyperspectral image from a $H\times W$ grayscale snapshot measurement that is captured using a single diffractive optic and a filterless panchromatic photosensor.
-This problem is severely ill-posed, and we present the first model that is able to produce high-quality results.
-We train a conditional denoising diffusion model that maps a small grayscale measurement patch to a hyperspectral patch.
-We then deploy the model to many patches in parallel, using global physics-based guidance to synchronize the patch predictions.
-Our model can be trained using small hyperspectral datasets and then deployed to reconstruct hyperspectral images of arbitrary size.
-Also, by drawing multiple samples with different seeds, our model produces useful uncertainty maps.
-We show that our model achieves state-of-the-art performance on previous snapshot hyperspectral benchmarks where reconstruction is better conditioned.
-Our work lays the foundation for a new class of high-resolution hyperspectral imagers that are compact and light-efficient. \href{https://deanhazineh.github.io/publications/DiffVis/diffvis_home.html}{Project Page}
+We consider the problem of reconstructing a $H\times W\times 31$ hyperspectral image from a $H\times W$ grayscale snapshot measurement that is captured using only a single diffractive lens and a filterless panchromatic photosensor.
+This problem is severely ill-posed, but we present a model that produces high-quality results in simulation and experiment.
+We make efficient use of limited training data by creating a conditional denoising diffusion model that operates on small patches in a shift-invariant manner.
+During inference, we synchronize per-patch hyperspectral predictions using guidance by physical consistency with the system's optical point spread function.
+Our experiments reveal that the patch size can be as small as the point spread function, with local optical cues being the main source of information about complete spectra.
+Also, by drawing multiple samples, our model provides per-pixel uncertainty estimates that strongly correlate with reconstruction error. \keywords{Computational Imaging \and Hyperspectral Imaging \and Diffusion Models}